xiongxubang/BatchProcessProgram/README.md

 > 2, <value 2.1>, <value 2.2> ... <result 2.1> <result 2.2> ... <--- the hyper-parameters and results for the second instance <br>

+## Appendix E. Format of "src/run.py"
+The working directory of this program is the instance directory (e.g., 1/). <br>
+The format of the program is <br>
+> read the configuration file (i.e., config.yaml)
+> create a symbolic link from "src/dataLink" to "../data"
+> create some symbolic links from "src/outputLink" to "./output_files"

+## Appendix F. Format of "src/adapter.py"
+The working directory of this program is the instance directory (e.g., 1/). <br>
+The format of the program is <br>
+> read the configuration file (i.e., config.yaml)
+> create a symbolic link from "src/dataLink" to "../data"
+> create some symbolic links from "src/outputLink" to "./output_files"